nasa/trick/docs/documentation/building_a_simulation/Simulation-Definition-File.md

 Trick has a new capability to be able to integrate a single integration loop according to multiple target rates.
 For example, an effector may have a frequency of 40hz but a sensor has a 64Hz frequency.
 Typically, there are two solutions for dealing with rates that do not line up nicely:
+01. Integrate at 320Hz, but this slows the sim down by 5x (or more) from 64hz.
 01. Interpolate data to satisfy the 64hz sensor, but this introduces error
-01. Integrate at 640Hz, but this slows the sim down by 10x or more from 64hz.

 However, a third option is possible, if the integration architecture can support it, to simply integrate in such a way that both rates are satisfied.
 Enter MultiDtIntegLoopScheduler!